 monday.com Customer Reviews

-Our monday.com software reviewers and users who reviewed on other sites give high praise to monday.com for its ease of use, templates, and flexibility.
+monday.com software reviewers give high praise to monday.com for its ease of use, templates, and flexibility.
 Some users found it difficult to master.
 The primary complaint was the expensive price tag when their number of users put them on the high end of a pricing plan.

 Trello Customer Reviews

 Trello’s strength is simplicity.
-The Trello user reviews on our site say it’s intuitive and a breeze to use.
+User reviews say it’s intuitive and a breeze to use.
 However, while many appreciated the straightforward interface and basic toolset, others complained that it was too simple for their purposes.
 Most like Power-Ups for adding functionality.

 Both Trello and monday.com rank at the top among the best project management software tools.
 They offer great features for task management, communication, and organization as well as for running an Agile project.
 Plus, they are user-friendly.
 We’ve selected monday.com as the best choice between the two because while being easy to use, it is also more flexible, with hundreds of templates plus customization.